 The mission of the Kendall County Forest Preserve District is to preserve and manage natural areas and open spaces, provide environmental education, and offer recreational opportunities for Kendall County residents.

 |Kendall County Forest Preserve District is greening up!
 Help us to conserve resources by signing up to receive our Stepping Stones electronic newsletter today.
 Our newsletter provides updates on forest preserve district news, events, special promotional opportunities and programs, and seasonal nature notes to enhance your visits to local preserves delivered right to your inbox.

-Registration is now open for the District’s 2016 Summer Programs.
-Our Summer program series features a night hike and campfire and several programs for the kiddos.
+Registration is now open for the District’s 2016 Fall Programs.
+Our Fall program series features a family hike and several programs for the kiddos.
 We invite you to explore these opportunities today!

 Kendall County Forest Preserves can now host your child’s birthday party!
 Parties can be hosted at Harris or Hoover Forest Preserves as well as the Kendall County Historic Courthouse at the Laws of Nature Center.
 All parties include environmental educator led activities, a craft, outdoor activities if hosted at the forest preserves, or indoor nature center activities at the Historic Courthouse.
 Space is also provided for gift opening, cake, and parent led activities.
 Groups of up to 30 can be accommodated.